Alexwilliamson1/Battlesnake/README.md

 ## Description:

-This program consists of two parts: a Minimax implementation for Battlesnake and a genetic algorithm for optimizing the heuristic function for the Minimax implementation.
-The two parts can be used together, but they run independently.
+This repository contains two programs: a Minimax implementation for Battlesnake and a genetic algorithm for optimizing the heuristic function for the Minimax implementation.
+The two programs can be used together, but they run independently.

 The Minimax algorithm: